12 Best Resorts in Abu Dhabi

 10. Intercontinental Abu Dhabi

-One of Abu Dhabi's longest-running resorts, the Intercontinental has kept up with newer five-star players with a complete renovation and upgrade of its waterfront and manicured tropical garden grounds.
+One of Abu Dhabi's longest-running resorts, the Intercontinental Abu Dhabi has kept up with newer five-star players with a complete renovation and upgrade of its waterfront and manicured tropical garden grounds.

 Six of the restaurants here are located on the marina, offering diners waterfront vistas.
 Cho Gau Marina Walk dishes up a fusion of Asian flavors and is one of Abu Dhabi's favorite casual dining destinations, while Byblos Sur Mer serves fine dining Lebanese classics with sea views from the terrace.

-The collection of rooms and suites are decked out in a contemporary business-travel style.
+The rooms and suites are decked out in a contemporary business-travel style.